jboss-developer/jboss-eap-quickstarts/websocket-hello/README.md

 What is it?
 -----------

-This quickstart demonstrates how to create a simple WebSocket enabled application.
+The `websocket-hello` quickstart demonstrates how to create a simple WebSocket-enabled application.
 It consists of the following:

 * A JavaScript enabled WebSocket HTML client.
 * A WebSocket server endpoint that uses annotations to interact with the WebSocket events.